Overview of the 2020/2021 Premier League sponsors

 |West Ham United||Umbro||Home | Away | Third|

-Gambling companies remain a favourite partner for clubs when it comes to shirt sponsorships.
-Nine out of 20 Premier League clubs will feature a gambling company on the front of their shirts this season.
-That is one more than last year.
-Two of the three clubs that were promoted have a gambling shirt sponsor.
-Burnley switched from one gambling sponsor (Dafabet) to another (Laba360) this year.
+Once again, gambling companies remain a favourite partner for clubs when it comes to shirt sponsorships.
+Eight out of 20 Premier League clubs will feature a gambling company on the front of their shirts this season.
+That is two less than last year and similar to the 2018/2019 (9) and 2017/2018 (8) seasons.
+Two of the three clubs that won promotion have a gambling shirt sponsor.
+Crystal Palace, Fulham and Leeds United all three switched from one gambling (gaming) sponsor to another.

-It is notable that none of the traditional top 6 has a betting or gambling logo on their shirtfronts.
+It is notable that none of the traditional top six has a betting or gambling logo on their shirtfronts (or sleeve).
 Gambling companies are likely willing to pay more than most non-gambling companies to partner ‘smaller’ clubs, while ‘big’ clubs have more options to choose from.

-Even if they do not have a gambling shirt sponsor, all clubs seem to partner with gambling companies.
-Some of them even have deals with more than one firm.
+Even if they do not have a gambling shirt sponsor, all clubs partner with gambling companies.
+Some of them even have deals with multiple firms.

-Besides the gambling partners, four shirt sponsors are active in the financial service industry.
-While the rest of the shirt sponsors could be categorised as being active in the airline, automotive (2), duty-free shop, telecommunications or tourism (1) sector.
+Besides the gambling partners, four shirt sponsors are active in the financial services industry.
+While the rest of the shirt sponsors could be categorised as being active in the airline, online car retailer (both 2), telecommunications, automotive, tourism (duty-free shop) and heating (all 1) sector.

-The companies come from around the world, with a majority having their headquarters in Asia and Europe.
+The companies come from around the world, with a majority having their headquarters in the UK (Europe) and Asia.

 |Brighton & Hove Albion||American Express||Financial services||USA|